peerlibrary/meteor-blaze-components/README.md

 ```

 Wa call [`callFirstWith`](user-content-reference_instance_callFirstWith) with `null` which makes it traverse
-the whole stack, the component and all mixins, when searching for the first implementation of `templateHelper`.
+the whole structure, the component and all mixins, when searching for the first implementation of `templateHelper`.

 This allows us to not assume much about where the `templateHelper` is implemented.
 But be careful, if `templateHelper`
-would do the same back, calling the `alternativeName` on the whole stack, you might get into an inifinite loop.
+would do the same back, calling the `alternativeName` on the whole structure, you might get into an inifinite loop.

+On the diagram of our example, this starts traversal on `MyComponent`, checking for the `templateHelper` on
+its instance through JavaScript/CoffeeScript inheritance.
+Afterwards it moves to `FirstMixin`, looking at its
+instance and its inheritance parent, where it finds it.

 ```coffee
 values: ->